Devsh-Graphics-Programming/Nabla/docs/nsc-channel-promotion.md

 - `run_id`
   - workflow run that produced the source artifacts
+- `source_repo`
+  - repo that owns the source workflow run
+- `source_branch`
+  - expected branch for the source workflow run
+- `target_repo`
+  - repo that should receive the manifest update PR
 - `target_branch`
   - Nabla branch that should receive the manifest update PR
+- `asset_repo`
+  - repo that stores the promoted channel releases
 - `channel`
   - manifest channel to promote